 The last step is to put everything you’ve learned about making a killer YouTube intro into action with some video makers.
 Let’s bring this thing home!

 As we’ve seen there is no limit to the kind of YouTube intro you can create.
 But there is a limit on the amount of great YouTube intro makers out there.
 It may be hard to understand exactly what tools to use and what tools best fit your business.
 We’ve done the dirty work for you.
 Here are our top picks when it comes to YouTube intro makers:

-Promo (that’s us!) is an online video maker that offers a wide array of video editing tools.
+Promo.com (that’s us!) is an online video maker that offers a wide array of video editing tools.
 Among them is a YouTube intro maker.
-The power of Promo lies both within it’s super easy-to-use video editor, paired with an unbeatable video and photo selection.
+The power of Promo lies both within it’s super easy-to-use video maker, paired with an unbeatable video and photo selection.
 You can upload and edit your own footage and easily apply your business’s logos, fonts, and customized music.
 Promo’s intro maker has a user-friendly interface that will ensure you’re downloading your intro within minutes.

 One of Promo’s greatest features is its professionally designed ready-to-use intro maker templates.
 Choose the intro that’s best suited for your business, customize it, and plug it into all your channel’s videos.
 With Promo, you’ll have access to a premium library of templates, videos, music, and stock photos.
 You can choose to add a photo to video from our large selection of stock images or even add your own!

 Filmora lets you create intros using a wide variety of filters, overlays, custom titles, and transitions.
 One of its biggest strongest features is how versatile it is.